cgund98/go-event-sourcing-example/README.md

 #### Why Postgres + Kafka?

+We use a combination of Postgres & Kafka due to the need to handle the following requirements:
+- Safely and quickly append and retrieve events for a given aggregate ID.
+- Publish events for asynchronous consumers.

+Neither one of these tools can handle both these use cases on their own, so we use a combination.

+**Event Transaction**

+Whenever we emit an event, we do both of these things in a transaction:

+1. Insert new event into Postgres.
+Commit changes.
+2. Publish to Kafka topic.
+  - If this fails, try to remove the event from Postgres.

+Instead of publishing to Kafka within our application, we could also capture changes to our event store with CDC tools (e.g. Debezium, DynamoDB streams).

 **Postgres as Event Store:**

 - Fast, indexed queries for any aggregate
 - Transactional guarantees for consistency
 - Better for per-aggregate queries than Kafka

+Alternatives:
+- DynamoDB (supports CDC)
+- Any SQL DB

 **Kafka as Message Bus:**

 - High-throughput event streaming
 - Reliable delivery to multiple consumers
 - Perfect for triggering downstream processes
+- Can "replay" events by resetting a consumer's offset.

+Alternatives:
+- Kinesis
+- SQS (no replay)

 ### Data Flow